 - Include information about dating violence in the school newsletter.

-- Develop a student led anti-violence and anti-bullying campaign.
+- Develop a student led bullying prevention and healthy relationships campaign.

 - Honour students who work to reduce violence and bullying.

 - Organize an event to collect teddy bears, quilts and other items to donate to a shelter for comforting children and youth.

 What employers can do